drdrej/rest-api-mock/README.md

 **before v1.0.11** *this application was published as npm module called 'rest-api-mock'.*

+Old project "rest-api-mock" is deprecated. i will leave it on npm.
+Please use moki as new module name.

 This CLI-application is a simple way to create mocks in nodejs.

 ######Important: (currently)